algolia/jekyll-algolia/docs-src/src/getting-started.md

 It's an easy-to-use set of UI widgets you can use to build your own search in a matter of minutes.

-You can also head to the [Examples][12] section to see some tutorials on the most common use-cases.
+You can follow [this tutorial][12] to see how to add search on the default blog theme.

 [1]: https://jekyllrb.com/